 Minimum Qualifying Income Required To Purchase A House

 You’ll see below that for the United States as a whole, the minimum qualifying income required to purchase a home is only $54,800!
+No wonder why the single-family rental market is so strong!

 If what CAR reports is accurate, then the median household, which earns close to $69,000 annually, has a healthy $14,000 income buffer to purchase a home.
 Put in a different way, the median U.S. household can afford monthly mortgage payments which are 25.5% higher than the mortgages of a median-priced home.